GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Search Design

-As the catalog of \ac{DNS} systems observed in radio surveys grows, several models have been proposed to describe their mass distribution.
-Early studies suggested a narrow Gaussian \citep{Thorsett:1998uc, Ozel:2012ax}, later extended to a broader Gaussian with the discovery of heavier systems \citep{Kiziltan:2013ct, Ozel:2016oaf}.
-After GW170817, \citet{Farrow:2019xnc} supported a two-component Gaussian model for the recycled neutron star in the binary.
-Although studies of \ac{GW} binaries containing at least one neutron star suggest a broader mass distribution with an excess of high-mass components \citep{KAGRA:2021duu, Landry:2021hvl}, our focus here is on \ac{DNS} population that remain consistent with radio observations.
-The limited number of observed \ac{DNS} systems prevents a definitive conclusion.
-Given these conditions, we determine the mass function in our ranking statistic by collecting the latest DNS catalog and fitting it to the proposed distributions.
-Table~\ref{table:dns-catalog} lists the mass measurements of these DNS systems, including the multi-messenger event GW170817.
-As of May 2025, 19 \ac{DNS} systems have been discovered in radio surveys, with 13 offering precise individual mass measurements.
-From these well-measured systems, 26 neutron star masses are obtained, which are well described by a two-component Gaussian distribution,
+To construct the population model of \ac{DNS} systems, we begin with data from the Galactic \ac{DNS} catalog.
+As the number of systems observed in radio surveys has grown, several models have been proposed to describe their mass distribution.
+Early studies favored a narrow Gaussian distribution \citep{Thorsett:1998uc, Ozel:2012ax}, which was later broadened with the discovery of heavier systems \citep{Kiziltan:2013ct, Ozel:2016oaf}.
+Following GW170817, \citet{Farrow:2019xnc} supported a two-component Gaussian model for the recycled neutron star in binaries.
+While studies of \ac{GW} binaries containing at least one neutron star suggest a broader distribution with an excess of high-mass components \citep{KAGRA:2021duu, Landry:2021hvl}, here we focus on \ac{DNS} population consistent with radio observations.
+As of May 2025, $19$ \ac{DNS} systems have been identified in radio surveys, $13$ of which provide precise component mass measurements.
+Table~\ref{table:dns-catalog} summarizes these masses, including those from the multi-messenger event GW170817.
+Further observations with precise mass measurements are needed to reach a definitive conclusion about the \ac{DNS} mass distribution. \citet{Farrow:2019xnc} estimate that $\sim 20$ well-measured systems may be required.

+Given these conditions, we infer the \ac{DNS} mass function by fitting the data to each proposed \ac{DNS} distribution.
+Figure~\ref{fig:dns_population} shows the distribution of measured component masses.
+In this study, we do not distinguish between recycled and slow pulsars in \ac{DNS} systems, since such distinctions cannot be made in \ac{GW} searches.
+We find that the $26$ measured neutron star masses $m$ are well described by a two-component Gaussian distribution:

 where $w$ is the mixing weight for the first Gaussian component, $\mu_1$ and $\mu_2$ are the peaks of the two Gaussian components, and $\sigma_1$ and $\sigma_2$ are the widths of the two Gaussian components.
-These parameter values are determined by a fit as shown in Fig.~\ref{fig:dns_population}.
-Our fitted model resembles that of \cite{Alsing:2017bbc}, although their study includes neutron star–white dwarf systems beyond \ac{DNS}, whose mergers lie outside the frequency range of \ac{LVK} detectors \citep{Nelemans:2003xp}.
+These parameter values are determined by the fitting result, which gives $w=0.589$, $\mu_1=1.314$, $\mu_2=1.397$, $\sigma_1=0.0461$, and $\sigma_2=0.126$.
+Our model resembles that of \cite{Alsing:2017bbc}, although their study includes neutron star–white dwarf systems beyond \ac{DNS}, whose mergers lie outside the frequency range of \ac{LVK} detectors \citep{Nelemans:2003xp}.